-Use as auxiliary power supply

-OpenScape Business Powerbox equipped with a LUNA2 as external power supply
+Use as auxiliary power supply OpenScape Business Powerbox equipped with a LUNA2 as external power supply Connect the DC output on the OpenScape Business Powerbox to the 48

 Connect the DC output on the OpenScape Business Powerbox to the -48 VDC input on the UPSC-D. The UPSC-D's -48-Vdc output is deactivated when the external power supply is connected.